flyncd/croesus/schema/README.md

 }
 ```

-The Cardano meta data calls for a leaner standard compared with what schema.org has proposed.
+The Cardano meta data calls for a leaner standard compared with what schema.org has proposed for example.

-We will instead target this leaner standard, which is domain-specific to our purpose.
+We have instead target a leaner standard, which is domain-specific to our purpose.

 ## Workflow

+[image]

 ### Actors

 API Developer

-Creates an application which solves a problem, or addresses some need.
+Creates an service which solves a problem, or addresses some need.

 Node Operator

-Pays the API some licence fee to host their application and charges End Users for requests
+Hosts a service on behalf of the API Developer
+Contract to do so made between API Developer and Node Operator subject to their own agreement.

 End User

-Uses the application to solve their problem
+Uses the service to solve their problem
+Contract to do so made between Node Operator and End User

 ### Process

-An API developer creates an application which returns a random number.
+An API developer creates a service which returns a random number.
 The API exposes the following simple endpoints:

 GET /random